Portland State University Logo PNG

 2006 – today

-In 2006, the identity of Portland State University was updated, and the logo acquired unique elements that emphasized its individuality.
+In 2006, Portland State University’s identity was updated, and the logo acquired unique elements that emphasized its individuality.
 The core meaning and content remained the same, but important details were added, giving the logo additional significance.
 Minimalism, as before, remained a key element, and each component was informative.
-On the left side of the logo, a graphic image of a cross appeared, executed in white and green tones.
-The university’s name was placed on the right in two rows, now looking more aesthetic and harmonious.
-The separation of the three words across different lines highlighted the university’s high status.
-The words “Portland State” were placed on the upper line, while “University” was moved to the right and written in a thin and elegant font.
+On the left side of the logo, a white-and-green cross appears.
+The university’s name was placed on the right in two rows, making it look more aesthetically pleasing and harmonious.
+Separating the three words across lines underscored the university’s high status.
+The words “Portland State” were placed at the top, while “University” was moved to the right and set in a thin, elegant font.

 The cross deserves special attention.
 This element draws the eye and reveals a hidden abbreviation of the university.
 Two letters are positioned along the vertical line, with the letter “S” centered on the cross, forming its horizontal axis.
-This design move adds depth and symbolism to the logo.
+This design move adds depth and symbolism to the logo, enhancing its overall impact.

 The Seal

-The seal of Portland State University is one of the most original.
+The seal of Portland State University is among the most distinctive.
 It incorporates numerous informational elements, indicating that much time was devoted to its creation.
 The text, motto, beautiful shapes, and contours make the seal memorable and easily recognizable, simplifying the university’s identification.

-As in the logo, green plays a key role in the seal, occupying a large part of its color palette.
+As in the logo, green plays a key role in the seal, making up a large share of its color palette.
 The seal consists of three significant parts.
 The central fragment draws the most attention.
-At the center is a geometric object resembling a flower with infinite petals.
+At the center is a geometric object resembling a flower with an infinite number of petals.
 The petals are shaped like small diamonds, alternating between green and white colors.
-In the center are flowing white ribbons with the inscription “Doctrina Urbi Serviat,” which translates as “Let knowledge serve the city.”
+In the center, white ribbons flow, inscribed with “Doctrina Urbi Serviat,” which translates to “Let knowledge serve the city.”
 This motto can be seen as guidance or a prophecy.

 A white circular contour visually separates the image from the next element.
 The university’s name is inscribed in large white letters around the circle, and at the bottom, the numerical value “1946” indicates the founding year of the Vanport Extension Center.